 Data privacy for Partners

-This page contains all the information you need to find out what data we may collect from you and how and why we use it.
+This page contains all the information you need to find out what data we may collect from

-Last updated: April 2026
+Last updated: August 2026

 Privacy Notice

-Utility Warehouse Limited (“Utility Warehouse”, "UW", “we” or “us”) has issued this Data Privacy Notice (“Notice”) on behalf of itself and its affiliates within the Utility Warehouse group to describe how we handle personal data that we hold about our independent distributors of Utility Warehouse’s goods and services whom we refer to as ‘Partners’ (collectively referred to as “you”).
+Utility Warehouse Limited (“Utility Warehouse”, “UW”, “we” or “us”) has issued this Privacy Notice (“Notice”) on behalf of itself and its affiliates within the Utility Warehouse group to describe how we handle personal data that we hold about our independent distributors of Utility Warehouse’s goods and services whom we refer to as ‘Partners’ (collectively referred to as “you”).

 Electricity Plus Supply Limited;